vacu9708/Information_notifier/README.md

 ## How to use
 1. Deal with webpages that require something like login on the web browser that is opened first.
 2. Put any name you want in Webpage name box.
-3. Put the webpage address you want to keep track on.
+3. Put the webpage address you want to keep track of.
 4. What to put in Full XPath box:
   Execute chrome -> Press Ctrl + Shift + C and click on the place whose change you want to know -> Right click on the selected part
   -> Click on Copy -> Click on Copy Full XPath